Ardakilic/backmeup/README.md

 * ~~Copy.com integration~~
 * ~~AWS S3 integration~~
 * Increased security?
-* Read configuration from an external file
+* ~~Reading configuration from an external file~~
+* Postgres support

 Version History
 --------------
 ###1.0.1
+* External configuration file support.
+Now you can update backmeup hassle-free!
+The file's located at: `~/.backmeuprc`
-* Amazon S3 Storage Class Support: Now you can set how the backup will be stored (normal, or [Reduced Redundancy](https://aws.amazon.com/s3/reduced-redundancy/) for lesser storage costs).
+* Amazon S3 Storage Class Support: Now you can set how the backup will be stored ([Normal or Infrequent Access](https://aws.amazon.com/s3/storage-classes/) or [Reduced Redundancy](https://aws.amazon.com/s3/reduced-redundancy/) for lesser storage costs).
 * An issue with Dropbox-uploader download path is fixed.

 ###1.0.0